-A downloadable tool for Windows, Mac OS X, and Linux
+A downloadable tool for Windows, macOS, and Linux

 Custom gesture recognition.
 Leap commander encodes static hand gestures as shell commands to help make your desktop experience more efficient.
 Hand gestures can be stored in database for future use.